 Selection process and criteria

-The final selection of the PhD student projects that will be financed by the institute will be made in February 2020 by the institute board (instituudi nõukogu) according to the following criteria:
+The final selection of the PhD Student Projects that will be financed by the institute will be made in February 2021 by the institute board (instituudi nõukogu)

 - How well the PhD project is defined in terms of realistic outcomes and support that is available